OULibraries/MinGW/README.md

 ## Your`.ssh` folder

-When you get to this point, you may not have a `/home/username/.ssh` folder if you haven't previously been using OpenSSH.
+When you get to this point, you probably won't have a `/home/username/.ssh` folder, so you'll need to create taht.

+## Your ssh keys

+Use `ssh-keygen` to generate a public/private keypair and email Jason your public key.

+## Your `.ssh/config` file

+You'll also need an `.ssh/config` file that has the right set up for the broker boxes that you'll be using.
+Ask Jason or Logan for a copy.